alexylon/Ferrocrypt/README.md

 ### Hybrid encryption

-An ideal choice for secure data exchange, allowing files or directories to be encrypted using a public key.
+Apart from personal use, this mode is an ideal choice for secure data exchange, allowing files or directories to be encrypted using a public key.
 However, decryption is only possible with the corresponding private key and passphrase that unlocks the key.